-Your doctor may also run the following tests if you have AFib to see if you have an underlying medical condition that’s causing symptoms:
+Your doctor may also run the following tests if you have AFib to see if you have another medical condition that’s causing symptoms:

-- Echocardiogram.
-This is a heart ultrasound to look for heart failure or heart valve problems.
+- Echocardiogram, a heart ultrasound, to look for heart failure or heart valve problems

 How Is AFib Treated vs. SVT?